ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 Contractors, consultants and agency staff may only use their own computers, or computers provided by their parent company, subject to the policy at Annex A.

-You must not use your own computer to process any personal or protectively marked data.
-This also means that you must not automatically re-route any email from your office based email account to your personal email account, nor can you forward any email that contains any personal or protectively marked data to your personal email account.
+You must not use your own computer to process any personal or sensitive data.
+This also means that you must not automatically re-route any email from your office based email account to your personal email account, nor can you forward any email that contains any personal or sensitive data to your personal email account.
 Neither can you use your own computer to remotely connect to any departmental system.

 One of the most common reasons why you may sometimes work at home is to complete your Performance Management forms.
 The Department treats this information as RESTRICTED but as you are the producer and subject of this information you may use your own computer and send it over the Internet at your own risk.
 As a manager, however, you may not do this with your staff
 Performance Management Forms or any other staff management information.